-7.NS.B.2B Understand that integers can be divided, provided that the divisor is not zero, and every quotient of integers is a rational number.
+7.NS.B.2B Understand that integers can be divided, provided that the divisor is not 0, and every quotient of integers is a rational number.
 Recognize that if p and q are integers then -(p/q) = (-p)/q = p/(-q).
 Interpret quotients of rational numbers by describing real-world contexts.

-7.NS.B.2C Apply properties of multiplication (commutative, associative, distributive, or properties of identity and inverse elements) to multiply and divide rational numbers.
+7.NS.B.2C Apply properties of multiplication (Commutative, Associative, Distributive, or Properties of Identity and Inverse elements) to multiply and divide rational numbers.